angular/angular/packages/core/src/signals/README.md

 ### Push/Pull Algorithm

 Angular Signals guarantees glitch-free execution by separating updates to the `ReactiveNode` graph into two phases.
 The first phase is performed eagerly when a producer value is changed.
-This change notification is propagated through the graph, notifying consumers which depend on the producer of the potential update.
-Some of these consumers may be derived values and thus also producers, which invalidate their cached values and then continue the propagation of the change notification to their own consumers, and so on.
-Other consumers may be effects, which schedule themselves for re-execution.
+This change notification is propagated through the graph, notifying live consumers which depend on the producer of the potential update.
+Some of these consumers may be derived values and thus also producers, which invalidate their cached values and then continue the propagation of the change notification to their own live consumers, and so on.
+Ultimately this notification reaches effects, which schedule themselves for re-execution.

 Crucially, during this first phase, no side effects are run, and no recomputation of intermediate or derived values is performed, only invalidation of cached values.
 This allows the change notification to reach all affected nodes in the graph without the possibility of observing intermediate or glitchy states.